vantezzen/vowserdb/README.md

 You can also create a .htaccess in that folder to deny all requests to the database directly.

 # usage
-sdb has similar commands to SQL.<br />
+sdb uses SQL like commands to manage databases.<br />
 To create a new database with the name "test" and the columns "username", "password" and "mail", run<br />
 ```PHP
 sdb::CREATE("test", array("username", "password", "mail"));